RonghuiZhou/Disaster_Response_Pipeline/README.md

                   ```python
                      data/process_data.py data/messages.csv data/categories.csv data/DisasterResponse.db
                   ```
 		  	The two data files (messages.csv and categories.csv) will be merged into one dataset, categories are separated into each column, unrelated information is dropped and values converted to numeric values either 0 or 1.
 Duplicates will be dropped and the cleaned data will be saved to a sqlite database to feed into the machine learning pipeline.

 	1.2: Run ML pipeline (Logistic Regression and grid search to optimize hyperparameters from Scikit-learn) which trains classifier and saves the model:
                   ```python
                      models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
                   ```
-		  The cleaned data from previous step (ETL pipeline) will be loaded and messages will be used as the features.
+<p>The cleaned data from previous step (ETL pipeline) will be loaded and messages will be used as the features.
 Natural language processing toolkit (nltk) will be employed to understand the message after some cleaning, including dropped unrelated characters other than alphabets and numbers, separate into individual words, drop common meaningless stopwords.
 The goal is to interpret the message and assign related categories to the message so relavant teams will respond promptly.
-Logistic regression classification model is used here together with TF-IDF technique.
+Logistic regression classification model is used here together with TF-IDF technique.</p>

 - Step 2: Run the following command to run your web app:
         ```python